dell/csm-docs/content/docs/deployment/csmoperator/drivers/_index.md

 For detailed snapshot setup procedure, [click here.](../../../snapshots/#optional-volume-snapshot-requirements)

->NOTE: That step can be skipped with OpenShift.
+>NOTE: This step can be skipped with OpenShift.

 ## Installing CSI Driver via Operator